Dynamics of axion-neutral pseudoscalar mixing: Introduction

 Our objectives in this study are two-fold: \textbf{I:)} to develop the framework to study the \emph{dynamics} of scalar or pseudoscalar field mixing in a medium via a common intermediate channel corresponding to degrees of freedom in thermal equilibrium.
 This indirect mixing is a consequence of off diagonal contributions to the self-energy where the intermediate states (in the loops) are those corresponding to the bath degrees of freedom.
 This is achieved by obtaining the Schwinger-Keldysh (in-in) non-equilibrium effective action\cite{schwinger,keldysh,maha,feyver,beilok} of the mixing degrees of freedom after tracing over the bath degrees of freedom, by extending and generalizing the formulation of the non-equilibrium effective action\cite{boyqbm}, and applied to axion dynamics in ref.\cite{shuyang}.
 The framework developed within this study will find a natural arena in cosmology.

-\textbf{II:)} To implement this framework in the specific example of axion-neutral pion mixing after the QCD phase transition.
-There are two main reasons for studying this particular case: \textbf{a:)} it provides an explicit realization of the main concepts behind indirect mixing via a common set of intermediate states in terms of off-diagonal self-energies, \textbf{b:)} it allows us to scrutinize one of the conjectures of ref.\cite{shuyangcs}, namely that a misaligned axion condensate will induce a neutral pion condensate, which in turn is related to a Chern-Simons condensate\cite{shuyangcs}.
+\textbf{II:)} To implement this general framework in the specific example of axion-neutral pion mixing after the QCD phase transition.
+There are several reasons for studying this particular case: \textbf{a:)} it provides an explicit realization of the main concepts behind indirect mixing via a common set of intermediate states in terms of off-diagonal self-energies, \textbf{b:)} (ALP) mixing, and or (ALP)-neutral pion mixing are of cosmological interest, \textbf{c:)} the operator that describes the common set of intermediate states is clearly identified and amenable of a spectral analysis, \textbf{d:)} it allows us to scrutinize one of the conjectures of ref.\cite{shuyangcs}, namely that a misaligned axion condensate will induce a neutral pion condensate, which in turn is related to a Chern-Simons condensate\cite{shuyangcs}.
 As it will become clear, this example provides the setting for a wide separation of time scales, leading to decaying eigenstates with short and long lifetimes, akin to (albeit with important differences with) the kaon system, and illuminating fundamental aspects related to the dynamics of mixing, such as the emergence of long-lived correlations and ``purification''.
+Furthermore, we show that a misaligned axion \emph{seeds} a pion condensate, and we argue that even for a very small axion-photon coupling, the ``seed'' of pion condensate will be amplified by the inherent instabilities associated with the chiral phase transition.